phelps-matthew/Cosmological-Perturbations/README.md

 Owing to the nonlinear nature of the magnetization equations, we have effectively identified an unexpected mechanism by which we can tune the transient response!

-Here is our publication on these results: <a href="extra/undergrad_research/CSURF_Presentation/Final_paper.pdf">Tunable  transient  decay  times  in  nonlinear  systems:   applicationto magnetic precession</a>
+Here is our publication on these results - <a href="extra/undergrad_research/CSURF_Presentation/Final_paper.pdf">Tunable transient  decay times in nonlinear systems: application to magnetic precession</a>